Saudi arabia Country Commercial Guide

 Key Saudi Arabia Healthcare Players

-- The Ministry of Health (MoH): The Ministry is the regulator for all healthcare related activities and services within the country.
+• The Ministry of Health: The Ministry is the regulator for all healthcare-related activities and services within the country.
+It has transitioned away from its previous role as healthcare provider.

-- National Unified Company for Medical Supplies (NUPCO): NUPCO is responsible for centralized government procurement of pharmaceuticals, medical equipment and supplies for the benefit of all public healthcare facilities.
+• National Unified Company for Medical Supplies (NUPCO): NUPCO is responsible for centralized government procurement of pharmaceuticals, medical equipment and supplies in support of all public healthcare facilities.

-- Cooperative Council of Health Insurance (CCHI): This entity is an independent government body charged with regulating Saudi Arabia’s health insurance sector.
+• Cooperative Council of Health Insurance (CCHI): The CCHI is an independent regulatory body for Saudi Arabia’s health insurance sector.

-- Health Holding Company (HHC): The Health Holding Company will assume all day-to-day administration of health services from MOH and provide beneficiaries with services through primary healthcare development programs, including expanded digital health and virtual medical care.
+• Health Holding Company (HHC): The Health Holding Company has taken over as provider of healthcare services in Saudi Arabia, delivering day-to-day healthcare administration and primary healthcare development programs, including expanded digital health and virtual care.

-- Center for National Health Insurance (CNHI): The CNHI will provide payment for health services given by the Health Holding Company and its subsidiaries.
+• Center for National Health Insurance (CNHI): The CNHI will provide payment for health services given by the Health Holding Company and its subsidiaries.
+This entity, financed by the Ministry of Finance, will strategically procure services and engage in contractual partnerships with health clusters to deliver free, high-quality care tailored to individual needs.

 Doing Business in the Saudi Healthcare Sector